 Sweetwater: Don't they have specially trained guys in the Army for that?

 Sarge: We're going in before them.
 They're too expensive to waste.

-The Player Character in Ace Combat Zero starts off as this - his first true famous action in the war is defeating an elite squad of Belkan aces over the "Round Table", where he and his wingman have been sent without any support to distract the Belkans while the main attack commences somewhere else.
+- The Player Character in Ace Combat Zero: The Belkan War starts off as this - his first true famous action in the war is defeating an elite squad of Belkan aces over the "Round Table", where he and his wingman have been sent without any support to distract the Belkans while the main attack commences somewhere else.

-The Arbiter rank from Halo plays with this.
-Basically, a highly decorated Elite who nevertheless has somehow managed to disgrace himself will sometimes be granted the title and sent on a highly important, if suicidal, mission, giving the Prophets a way to execute him for his crimes while making him do something useful in the meantime; if he lives, well, there are always more suicide missions that need to be done.
-Indeed, despite the nature of the rank, Arbiters are generally highly respected within the Covenant, with the authority to command entire fleets if need be.
+- The Arbiter rank from Halo plays with this.
+Basically, a highly decorated Elite who nevertheless has somehow managed to disgrace himself (or simply been unfortunate enough to be seen by the Prophets as a potential threat to their power) will sometimes be granted the title and sent on a highly important, if suicidal, mission, giving the Prophets a way to execute him for his crimes while making him do something useful in the meantime; if he lives, well, there are always more suicide missions that need to be done.
+Indeed, despite the nature of the rank, Arbiters are generally highly respected within the Covenant (given that they are usually selected from the best and brightest Elites), with the authority to command entire fleets if need be.
 However, in the case of Thel 'Vadam, the current Arbiter, he's just too badass to die, so the Prophets finally order Tartarus to just murder him (as part of their greater plan to wipe out all the Elites).
 This still doesn't work.

 Rogue: Is there any reason this mission is code-named "Dead Men Walking"?